canright/canright-dns/README.md

-server.js - a minimal express web server to process requests like 'dns/:host?:subdomains. js/cli.js - a cli interface. js/dns.js - generates report data for an IP address or for a host domain and array of subdomains. js/out.js - outputs report for html or cli
+server.js - a minimal express web server to process requests like 'dns/:host?:subdomains. js/cli.js - a cli interface. js/dns.js - generates report data for an IP address or for a host domain and array of subdomains. js/out.js - outputs report for html or cli.
+Demonstrates functional programming.